Community Oversight of the Planning Board

 To date I’ve had no response from either Chad or Kevin.
 I’ll update folks should I hear from them on what I think would be an excellent improvement to our governance process.

-2 responses to “Community Oversight of the Planning Board”
+2 thoughts on “Community Oversight of the Planning Board”

 So, looks like if we’re serious we’ll have to flash some cash…